 Up to $1,000,000 of life insurance coverage is available to most Texas Bar members through this member group term life plan.
 Full-time employees (30 hours or more per week) of law firms domiciled in Texas are also eligible to participate in the life insurance plans, however, the maximum benefit amount for employees is limited to $100,000 and may not exceed 4 times their annual earnings.
 Insured members and employees can also cover their eligible dependents under the life plans.
 Eligible dependents include the spouse/domestic partner, dependent children at least 14 days of age, but less than 26 years of age.

-All applicants will need to complete a Prudential Application Form.
+All applicants will need to Apply Online or complete a Prudential Application Form.
 Approval process takes approximately 30 days, depending upon additional information requested by The Prudential Insurance Company of America.

 Coverage amounts under the Member Life Plan for Texas Bar Members are in increments of $100,000.
 The maximum coverage amount is $1,000,000.